 7. Enjoy the Season

 My mother's best advice?
 She told me to not try to do everything.
-She said that each season has its own challenges and joy, so don’t worry about the ones to come or you might miss where you are.
+She said that each season has its own challenges and joys, so don’t worry about the ones to come or you might miss where you are.
 I have appreciated her reminder to not try to do so much that I miss all I can experience in the season of life I am in right now.

 8. Don't Try to Prevent Suffering

 Ordinary suffering, like being teased or making mistakes, molds us to be the people God wants us to be.
 Don’t seek to help your child avoid all suffering.
-Do seek to talk them through their experiences so they can learn from them and learn to emphasize with other people.
+Do seek to talk them through their experiences so they can learn from them and learn to empathize with other people.

 9. Envision What They Can Be

 One of the jobs of mentors and parents is to help young people see not just where they are now, but where they can go.
 Envisioning how a person's gifts can be used by God and seeing how that person's personality makes them uniquely able to serve God is an important part of parenting.
-To do that, parents need to notice their children's gifts, strengths, talents and personality traits and think about how those traits can be used by God to help others and share about Him.
+To do that, parents need to notice their children's gifts, strengths, talents, and personality traits and think about how those traits can be used by God to help others and share about Him.
 Even more importantly, parents need to see good qualities hidden in negative actions.
 Remember those bad behavioral traits are good ones misused.
-I learned that from a wonderful seminar and book, by Verna Burke.
-God's Pattern for Enriched Living
+I learned that from a wonderful seminar and book, God's Pattern for Enriched Living by Verna Burke.

 10. Don’t Discipline Behavior, Mold the Heart